Welcome to SEC Country’s daily Arkansas Razorbacks recruiting notebook. In this edition, we discuss camp dates and New Orleans recruiting.

 Additionally, the Hogs will host a junior camp June 8 and youth camp June 9.
 Registration for all the camps begins April 1.

-Away from campus, Arkansas is currently expected to have staff members attend camps at Stephen F. Austin (Nacogdoches, Texas), Pittsburg State (Pittsburg, Kan.) and Lindenwood (St. Charles, Mo.) this summer.
-These are not the only camps Arkansas’ staff will attend, with several other locations likely to become apparent in the near future.
+Away from campus, Arkansas is expected to have staff members attend camps at Stephen F. Austin (Nacogdoches, Texas), Pittsburg State (Pittsburg, Kan.) and Lindenwood (St. Charles, Mo.) this summer.
+These are not the only camps Arkansas’ staff will attend, with several other locations likely to become apparent soon.

 The Razorbacks are also hopeful to be part of a prospect camp in Louisiana this year.
 Last year, Arkansas was essentially uninvited from a camp at Southeastern Louisiana.
 The Hogs’ previous staff had to change its plans just two weeks ahead of time.
 This was apparently as a result of a move made by LSU to keep out-of-state schools from taking part in Louisiana camps.